Past, Present, and Future of Bug Tracking in the Generative AI Era: Discussion

-Evaluating AI Agents is inherently complex \cite{yehudai2025survey}.
+Evaluating LLM/AI Agents is inherently complex \cite{yehudai2025survey}.
 Unlike traditional systems, where well-defined metrics such as accuracy or precision can be applied against a fixed gold standard, an agent-based workflow introduces fluidity that resists simple benchmarking.
 Many of the tasks performed by the agents lack a clear reference output, making it difficult to establish what constitutes a “correct” answer \cite{kapoor2024aiagentsmatter}.

 This problem has been widely recognized in the literature on agent evaluation.
-For instance, benchmarks for AI agents are often fragile, non-standardized, and overfitted to narrow test cases, which prevents them from reflecting real-world utility \cite{kapoor2024aiagentsmatter}.
+For instance, benchmarks for LLM/AI agents are often fragile, non-standardized, and overfitted to narrow test cases, which prevents them from reflecting real-world utility \cite{kapoor2024aiagentsmatter}.
 Similarly, surveys of LLM-based agents in software engineering stress that many agent tasks are inherently open-ended and multi-modal, making them difficult to evaluate using traditional gold-standard datasets \cite{Wang2025AgentsSE}.
 The AgentBench \cite{liu2023agentbenchevaluatingllmsagents} framework echoes this by highlighting that evaluating agents requires interactive, multi-turn, open-ended environments rather than static correctness checks.

 Bug report enhancement exemplifies this challenge clearly.
 When an agent rewrites or augments a bug report, there is no canonical “ground truth” version of an enhanced report.
 Multiple plausible enhancements may exist, each potentially useful in practice.
 In such one-to-many generation tasks, conventional evaluation techniques such as BLEU or ROUGE fail because they assume a single correct output.
 Indeed, research in text simplification has shown that BLEU often misaligns with human judgments when multiple valid outputs exist, penalizing useful simplifications \cite{sulem-etal-2018-bleu}.
+More recent work \cite{acharya2025can} has explored domain-specific metrics such as CTQRS (Crowdsourced Test Report Quality Score), which evaluates bug reports based on structured properties like completeness, clarity, and reproducibility.
+While such metrics provide a more holistic alternative to surface-level similarity measures, they still rely on predefined rules and cannot fully capture the practical usefulness of an enhanced report in real-world settings.

 Bug assignment faces related challenges.
 Historical assignments could be used as training or evaluation data, but they often contain errors, misallocations, or excessive bug tossing.
 Using them as a gold standard risks reinforcing suboptimal practices.
 Moreover, our methodology deliberately differs from past approaches by assigning even invalid bugs to ensure accountability.
 This introduces a structural misalignment between our workflow and existing datasets: most publicly available datasets focus only on valid bug reports and downstream tasks such as localization or fixing, but they do not include cases of invalid bugs, no-code fixes, or iterative chatbot–user interactions.
 As a result, these datasets cannot fully capture the scope of our framework, which models the entire bug lifecycle end-to-end \cite{Wang2025AgentsSE}.